All portions of the 2021 Certificate of Merit evaluations will take place online in the “MTAC Online System.”

-- Deadline to enter Evaluation Repertoire and info: January 15, 2019
+- Deadline to enter Evaluation Repertoire and Convention Applications: January 15, 2020

-- Conejo Valley Branch CM Performance Evaluations, Woodwinds: March 23, 2019
+- Conejo Valley Branch CM Honors Recitals Woodwinds: March 30, 2020

 Established in 1934 by Helen Adele Daun, the Music Teachers’ Association of California’s Certificate of Merit® program (CM) provides an educational framework for the study of piano, violin, viola, cello, flute, clarinet, oboe, saxophone, bassoon, French horn, baritone/euphonium horn, harp, and voice.
 The CM program focuses on five major aspects of instrumental and vocal training: performance, technique, sight reading and/or sight singing, music theory, and aural skills which increase in difficulty as the student progresses through the program from Levels Preparatory, One through Nine, and finally, Advanced.